Coordinated School Health Requirements and Approved Programs

 The components listed below encompass a school's instruction, services, and physical and social environments.
 Because individuals, institutions, needs, and resources differ from community to community, no two approaches are expected to look exactly alike.
 Each new setting brings together a unique group of people and agencies to determine the specific needs facing young people in their schools.

 Schools by themselves cannot and should not be expected to solve the nation’s most serious health and social problems.
 However, schools could provide a critical facility in which many agencies might work together to maintain the well-being of young people.
 The systematic approach must involve families, health care workers, the media, religious organizations, community organizations that serve youth, and young people themselves.

-For additional information regarding coordinated school health, please visit the Center for Disease Control (CDC) Coordinated School Health website (outside source).
+For additional information regarding coordinated school health, please visit the Center for Disease Control (CDC) Healthy Schools website (outside source).
 For a list of approved coordinated school health programs, please visit the approved program webpage.

 A Systematic Approach to Addressing the Needs of Students

 Click on any of the links below for more information on the eight components of Coordinated School Health:

 The following announcements provide the latest news about Coordinated School Health requirements and approved programs.School Health Survey Each school district and open-enrollment charter school is required by the Texas Education Code (TEC) §38.0141 to provide to the agency information relating to student health and physical activity.
 Summaries of the required school health survey are posted below.

 - School Health Survey Summary 2016-2017 (PDF, 335KB)

 - School Health Survey Summary 2015-2016 (PDF, 339KB)

 - School Health Survey Summary 2014-2015 (PDF, 404KB)